-Synopsis In all executions, a struct has one or more fields read before they are initialized.
+Synopsis On all execution paths, there is a struct that has one or more fields read before they are initialized.

-(Mandatory) The value of an object with automatic storage duration shall not be read before it has been set Using uninitialized values could lead to unexpected results or unpredictable program behavior, particularly in the case of pointer fields.
+Full description (Mandatory) The value of an object with automatic storage duration shall not be read before it has been set.